phthaloc/intrinsic_image_decomposition/README.md

 We do this by using labeled datasets in a supervised learning task.
 Therefore we heavily depend on the availability of these datasets.
-There are two suitable datasets publicly available: the synthetic [MPI Sintel dataset](http://sintel.is.tue.mpg.de/) and the [Intrinsic Images in the Wild dataset](http://opensurfaces.cs.cornell.edu/publications/intrinsic/) which contains real-world scenes.
+There are two suitable datasets publicly available: the synthetic [MPI Sintel dataset](http://sintel.is.tue.mpg.de/) and the [Intrinsic Images in the Wild dataset (IIW)](http://opensurfaces.cs.cornell.edu/publications/intrinsic/) which contains real-world scenes.

 Once our models have been trained they can be instantly employed and used for real-time predictions on images or videos.